 Licensing, Permits, and Allowing/Disallowing Non-Original Music.

-Attendees should prepared to only be able to play ORIGINAL MUSIC if their venue of choice doesn’t pay P.R.O fees each year to the big 3 – if one are in the states (ASCAP, BMI, SESAC), other countries have their own P.R.O groups.
+General rule of thumb is that folks should always come prepared to only play ORIGINAL MUSIC if their venue of choice doesn’t pay P.R.O fees each year to the big 3 – if the venue in question is in the states (ASCAP, BMI, SESAC), other countries have their own P.R.O groups.
 P.R.O groups (while not perfect) are important and serve a good purpose, if it wasn’t for such groups musicians would not be able to collect royalties when their music is played in film, radio, television, plays, etc. We must respect these groups.

 Knowing all these dynamics helps us get a better idea as to how to approach playing at a venue with/without P.R.O licenses, or even if you are a venue asking yourself if such a gathering is right for your establishment.
 While some folks are agitated by not being able to play covers in some locations, others report that the original-only locations turn out a lot more original music from local artists, to the stage.
 I recommend each venue pays their dues to open up more technical/creative-possibility for developing artists.
 If such a venue does not pay money into these P.R.O organizations (and as a result does not have license to utilize music protected by said organizations) it is wise to not allow non original music in your establishment, or on it’s stage.